- Why build an electrically heated table?

 Voltage

 Carbon heating foils come in different voltages: 12V, 24V, and 110/220V.
 I chose a 12V heating foil to make my table compatible with my 12V solar installations and bike generator.
-If you have a 24V renewable power system, choose a 24V heating foil.
+If you have a 24V renewable power system, opt for a 24V heating foil.

 Size